DaveCaulfield/liquid-boards/README.md

 - A product management fetaure is available to a superuser.
 - If a superuser is signed in they have a product management link available in their account menu.
-- The product management feature allows the superuser to add, edit or delet products from the frontend.
+- The product management feature allows the superuser to add, edit or delete products from the frontend.

 ### Local Shops